tobylockley/BizeoEthernet/README.md

 int updateKpi(String kpiGuid, int value)
 ````

-*When a valid KPI GUID and value are supplied, the server will attempt to update the database with the new value.*
+When a valid KPI GUID is supplied, a request is sent to the Bizeo server, which will attempt to update the KPI with the new value.

 ##### *Input*
 &nbsp; Bizeo external KPI GUID, which can be found by browsing to an external KPI in your browser, and clicking on settings.</dd>